[X] CLOSEMAIN MENU

 Deep-sea mining is a very new industry, and much is still unknown about its full consequences.
 As research continues to reveal more about the risks, we are at a critical juncture where decisions made now will shape the health of our oceans for generations to come.

-In this webinar, Farah Obaidullah will discuss the current state of deep-sea mining and its potential environmental impacts.
+In this webinar, Farah Obaidullah discussed the current state of deep-sea mining and its potential environmental impacts.

 Featured Speaker